LucasRKrueger/calculator-react-native/README.md

 expo start
 ```

-To run the application on your mobile device it's recommended to instal Expo Go on your phone and read the QR Code after running the application
+To run the application on your mobile device it's recommended to instal Expo Go on your phone and read the QR Code shown after running the command above.
-Therefore you can test the application.